Foundation Mastercard Sells 78,973 Shares of Mastercard Incorporated (NYSE:MA) Stock

-Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 78,973 shares of Mastercard stock in a transaction on Tuesday, August 3rd.
-The stock was sold at an average price of $366.05, for a total transaction of $28,908,066.65.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Large shareholders that own 10% or more of a company’s stock are required to disclose their sales and purchases with the SEC.
+Mastercard Incorporated (NYSE:MA) major shareholder Foundation Mastercard sold 78,973 shares of the business’s stock in a transaction on Thursday, August 5th.
+The stock was sold at an average price of $369.85, for a total value of $29,208,164.05.
+Following the transaction, the insider now owns 107,034,171 shares in the company, valued at $39,586,588,144.35.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Large shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.

 Foundation Mastercard also recently made the following trade(s):

-The firm also recently announced a quarterly dividend, which will be paid on Monday, August 9th.
-Stockholders of record on Friday, July 9th will be issued a $0.44 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, August 9th.
+Shareholders of record on Friday, July 9th will be paid a $0.44 dividend.
+This represents a $1.76 dividend on an annualized basis and a yield of 0.47%.
 The ex-dividend date is Thursday, July 8th.
-This represents a $1.76 dividend on an annualized basis and a dividend yield of 0.48%.
-Mastercard’s dividend payout ratio is 27.37%.
+Mastercard’s dividend payout ratio is presently 27.37%.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Stuart Chaussee & Associates Inc. increased its holdings in shares of Mastercard by 196.3% in the 1st quarter.
-Stuart Chaussee & Associates Inc. now owns 80 shares of the credit services provider’s stock valued at $28,000 after purchasing an additional 53 shares during the period.
-Tower View Investment Management & Research LLC increased its holdings in Mastercard by 240.0% in the first quarter.
-Tower View Investment Management & Research LLC now owns 85 shares of the credit services provider’s stock worth $30,000 after buying an additional 60 shares during the last quarter.
-Paragon Wealth Strategies LLC acquired a new position in Mastercard in the second quarter worth approximately $34,000.
-Rocky Mountain Advisers LLC acquired a new position in Mastercard in the second quarter worth approximately $36,000.
-Finally, Kelly Lawrence W & Associates Inc. CA acquired a new position in Mastercard in the first quarter worth approximately $36,000.
+A number of institutional investors have recently bought and sold shares of MA.
+Stuart Chaussee & Associates Inc. raised its stake in Mastercard by 196.3% in the first quarter.
+Stuart Chaussee & Associates Inc. now owns 80 shares of the credit services provider’s stock valued at $28,000 after buying an additional 53 shares in the last quarter.
+Tower View Investment Management & Research LLC grew its holdings in shares of Mastercard by 240.0% during the first quarter.
+Tower View Investment Management & Research LLC now owns 85 shares of the credit services provider’s stock worth $30,000 after purchasing an additional 60 shares during the last quarter.
+Grandview Asset Management LLC purchased a new position in shares of Mastercard during the first quarter worth about $33,000.
+Paragon Wealth Strategies LLC purchased a new position in shares of Mastercard during the second quarter worth about $34,000.
+Finally, Kelly Lawrence W & Associates Inc. CA purchased a new position in shares of Mastercard during the first quarter worth about $36,000.
 Institutional investors own 73.87% of the company’s stock.

-Several analysts have weighed in on the stock.
-Morgan Stanley boosted their target price on shares of Mastercard from $444.00 to $451.00 and gave the company an “overweight” rating in a research note on Friday, July 30th.
-Wells Fargo & Company upped their price target on shares of Mastercard from $430.00 to $440.00 and gave the stock an “overweight” rating in a research report on Friday, July 30th.
-Macquarie upped their price target on shares of Mastercard from $385.00 to $425.00 and gave the stock an “outperform” rating in a research report on Friday, April 30th.
-Barclays upped their price target on shares of Mastercard from $452.00 to $455.00 and gave the stock an “overweight” rating in a research report on Monday.
-Finally, Daiwa Capital Markets upgraded shares of Mastercard from a “neutral” rating to an “outperform” rating and set a $402.00 price target for the company in a research report on Tuesday, May 18th.
-One research analyst has rated the stock with a hold rating and twenty-two have issued a buy rating to the company.
-The stock presently has an average rating of “Buy” and an average target price of $413.16.
+A number of equities analysts recently weighed in on the company.
+Macquarie upped their price target on Mastercard from $385.00 to $425.00 and gave the stock an “outperform” rating in a report on Friday, April 30th.
+Daiwa Capital Markets raised Mastercard from a “neutral” rating to an “outperform” rating and set a $402.00 price target for the company in a report on Tuesday, May 18th.
+Jefferies Financial Group upped their price target on Mastercard from $440.00 to $450.00 and gave the stock a “buy” rating in a report on Friday, April 30th.
+UBS Group increased their target price on Mastercard from $400.00 to $445.00 and gave the company a “buy” rating in a report on Friday, July 30th.
+Finally, Wells Fargo & Company increased their target price on Mastercard from $430.00 to $440.00 and gave the company an “overweight” rating in a report on Friday, July 30th.
+One analyst has rated the stock with a hold rating and twenty-two have given a buy rating to the company’s stock.
+The company presently has an average rating of “Buy” and an average target price of $413.16.

 About Mastercard